zrafa/esp8266_atmega328p/README.md

 That will change the configuration on flash (after off-on you will have 9600bpp as speed).

-- You need to send \r \n after every AT command sent to esp8266.
+- IMPORTANT!!! : You need to send \r \n after every AT command sent to esp8266.

 - The esp8266 just works on 3.3V!.
 BUT IMPORTANT AND USEFUL: the rx/tx
 i/o pins are 5V tolerant!! (so you can connect them to arduino directly).